1. Home

 My electric bill is $290/mo

-Plain and simple, solar batteries can be charged whenever your panels generate more electricity than your property is actively consuming.
-Then, this stored energy can be discharged through your home’s electrical system to run lights, appliances, and other electronics with the clean solar power produced on-site.
+When your panels generate more electricity than your property is actively consuming, the electricity can be stored in solar batteries.
+The stored energy can be discharged through your home’s electrical system to run lights, appliances, and other electronics with clean and free solar power.

 A house with solar panels and text explaining how a battery works with the system.

-Consider your home's energy needs on a typical weekday.
-Usually, you will consume the most energy in the morning and night.
-Meanwhile, the most productive hours for solar power generation are mid-day and the afternoon.
+Consider your home's normal energy usage.
+Usually, you consume the most energy in the morning and night.
+Meanwhile, the most productive hours for solar power generation are midday into the afternoon.

-Without a solar battery, that excess midday power is fed into the grid.
+Without a solar battery, excess power is fed into the grid.
 This can earn you net metering credits on your energy bills, at a value determined by your utility under state regulations.

-With a battery, some or all of that excess electricity can be stored at home and used to run your home for free instead of purchasing grid-supplied power outside of solar production hours.
+With a battery, some or all of that excess electricity can be stored at home and used to run your home for free instead of purchasing utility company power.

 Today, it is possible to go solar with or without battery storage while interconnected to the energy grid.
 According to the Solar Energy Industries Association (SEIA), 13% of residential solar projects installed in 2023 included battery storage.
 SEIA predicts that this frequency will double to 26% by 2028.